-I should be feeling relief and happiness at getting caught up on my child support payments to my ex-wife (err, I mean my kids.).
-I should be grateful at the release this little bit of inheritance money has afforded me and my kids.
+I should be feeling relief and happiness at getting caught up on my child support payments with my ex-wife (err, I mean my kids).
+I should be grateful for the release of inheritance money that has afforded me and my kids.
 I should be.
 But I’m not.

 I’m going to refrain from retelling the story that I’ve told so many times here about being railroaded in my collaborative divorce, railroaded into accepting the traditional Texas Family Law process of giving the mom the lion’s share of the time with the kids and the hefty child support check.
 The situation is not that simple.
 Moms and dads are both valuable to their kids.
 And, contrary to the popular opinion 8-years ago, when my divorce was finalized, dads are just as important.
 Read that again, because a lot of you are going to disagree.
 Dads are just as important to their kids as their moms.
 And here’s the part you’re going to get mad about, AT EVERY AGE.

 All of my wounds and recovery efforts have been packed into this blog in an attempt to make what was an awful situation into something positive.
 Today, I got the one response from her that I’ll ever get.

 Gratitude for My Ex-Wife

 Even as we struggle with her anger and bitterness, I am grateful for my ex-wife.
 She released me from a toxic and sexless marriage.
 I don’t assume that she’s going to lighten up on her aggressive antagonism.
 I don’t assume she’s going to begin to include me in co-parenting discussions again.
 I don’t assume any goodwill from her.

 When we first got divorced, I counted on the goodwill between us.
 I did the best I could under difficult circumstances.
 I suppose we both did.
 We were all suffering from the crisis and reorientation of the divorce.
 With several big differences.